tedbarnett/VP_Supervisor/README.md

+# VP_Supervisor
-# VP_Supervisor - an Editor Utility Widget for Virtual Productions
+*An Editor Utility Widget for Virtual Production Supervisors*

-Helps Virtual Production Supervisors and Engine Ops teams...
+Designed to help VP Supervisors...
  - Set up a folder hierarchy that works in a production environment
  - Identify performance issues and find solutions
  - Quickly move their camera or nDisplay (NDC Volume) into position shotlist setups